haquema/makers-javascript-fndamentals/contents/5-testing-with-jest.md

 ## Installing Jest

 In most programming languages, we can use libraries, which are made of code already written for us to solve a specific problem.
-For example, you might have one library to manipulate dates, and to quickly calculate how many days have passed since, let's  say, the 10th of March 2018.
-Another common example is a library to write automated tests, such as RSpec in Ruby.
+For example, you might have one library to easily manipulate dates.
+Another good example is a testing library, which allows us to run automated tests against our code.
+We'll install and use such a library in this section.

-In Ruby, for example, those libraries are called `gems` and we use the `bundle` command to install them.
-We list those gems inside the `Gemfile`.

-In JavaScript, they are called `packages` and are listed in a file called `package.json`.
+In JavaScript, such libraries are called `packages` and are listed in a file called `package.json`, located in the project directory root.
 To create an empty `package.json` file, run the following command inside your project directory:
 ```
 $ npm init
 ```